""

 Details on the requirements can be found on the program website.

 Applicants will not be admitted unless a member of the program faculty agrees to serve as advisor.
 If the Admissions Committee judges your application favorably, you will receive a provisional admission.
 You should identify one or more potential advisors from the list of faculty and include that information in your Reason for Graduate Study.
 The Admissions Committee will contact potential advisors in order to obtain a match.
-Most students remain with their initial advisor; others find a more compatible match during the first semester.
+Most admitted applicants remain with their initial advisor; others find a more compatible match during the first semester.

 Graduate School Resources